particle-iot/docs/src/content/faq/wholesale/wholesale-shipping.md

 We ship to your country unless you live in Iran, North Korea, Sudan, Cuba, Syria, or any country that is embargoed by the US Government.

-For international orders we only have DHL at this time.
+For international orders we only have USPS and DHL at this time.
 New shipping methods are being added frequently as we work with different partners and carriers.
+- USPS First-Class Package International Service - Delivery varies by destination.
+Can take up to 20 business days

-DHL International - Usually delivered 3-4 business days
+- DHL Express - Usually is delivered in 1- 3 Business days if placed before 12pm PST

 We ship all products from Indiana.